 On a daily basis, shipyard workers worked around asbestos for prolonged periods.
 Quite a few workers worked in cramped engine rooms aboard ships that had asbestos dust permeating everywhere.

 This type of asbestos exposure didn’t just happen at NYSB.
 Almost every shipyard in the U.S. used asbestos before the late 1970s, before regulations on asbestos use were set by the Environmental Protection Agency (EPA).

 According to one study of asbestos and shipbuilding, “US asbestos use in the Depression year 1932 was 197 million pounds annually.
 By 1937, it was 633 million.
 During the World War II years, it averaged 783 million pounds.”

 Asbestos in shipyards could be found in tools and equipment, fire protective gear, all types of insulation, gaskets, valves, pumps, and more.

 How Did Asbestos Harm Workers at New York Shipbuilding?

 Although the military and manufacturers knew about asbestos dangers well before its use was regulated, the toxic mineral was still used for years.

-However, it was the workers who suffered due to corporate greed.
-They inhaled asbestos fibers without realizing it.
-Once inside the body, the tiny fibers attach themselves to the linings of major organs and never let go.
-They scar the lining and, eventually, cancerous cells and tumors can form.
+Many workers in places like New York SHipo inhaled asbestos fibers without realizing it.
+Once inside the body, the tiny fibers attach themselves to the linings of major organs.
+They scar the lining, and eventually, cancerous cells and tumors can form.

 After asbestos exposure, it generally takes decades before people realize they’ve developed an asbestos illness.
 By that time, the illness is typically in its latest stages, making the prognosis grim.